shwetajain1022/nosql-challenge/README.md

 ## Part 2: Update the Database
 --------------------------------------------------------------------------------------------
-All the coding was done in  Jupyter Notebook part_2_mars_weather.ipynb.
+All the coding was done in  Jupyter Notebook NoSQL_setup_starter.ipynb.
 Following are the steps below as specified:
 1. New reaturant details "Penang Flavours" in json format inserted into establishments collection using insert_one().
 1. Checked if the reaturant "Penang Flavours" was entered into the collection using MongoDB query find_one().
 1. Found the BusinessTypeID to be 1 for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields using MongoDB find query defining fields to be displayed.